 Now I have a general store that I use to test products.
 When I have a winning product that sells well I’ll then create a niche specific store around that product to create stronger branding.

 Don’t get me wrong general stores are fine for long term sales, I just find them a little spammy when it’s full of random products with no structure.

 This is why I test by added products to the general store then move the product to a brand/niche site if it does well.

 There will be a lot of questions I didn’t answer in this and I do apologize, there were so many and no doubt I missed some.

-The aim with this post was to run through everything and help you get a better understanding on how this works.
+The aim of this post was to run through everything and help you get a better understanding of how this works.

 My main goal is to always test products and scale the winning ones into niche stores.
 I currently have 2 niche stores that do very well and a general store for testing.

 It’s a good idea to think big and to do that you will need some good start up money.

 This isn’t really a get rich quick thing, you should have a plan in place with some good time spent on niche research.